jml/difftodo/README.md

 # difftodo

-When I work on code, I tend to litter it with XXX, TODO, and FIXME comments.
-Most of the time, I want to fix these comments before I submit my patch for review.

-This little utility:
+Do you litter your code with `XXX`, `TODO`, and `FIXME` comments?
+Would you like to actually _do_ those TODOs and _fix_ those FIXMEs?
+If so, `difftodo` can help.

- 1. Finds all the comments you've edited or added with 'XXX' or 'TODO' in them
- 2. Displays the output in a nice, human-readable way
+`difftodo` finds all the comments you've edited or added that are marked with `XXX` or `TODO` and then displays the output in a nice, human-readable way.

-Further, difftodo provides support for formatting the 'todos' in Emacs compiler error style, so that you can easily jump to any outstanding comments you've marked in your code.

 ## How to use it